chriskirknielsen/2020/src/en/posts/breakout-container.md

 .breakout {
   padding-inline: calc((100vw - 80em) / 2);
-  /* Logical property, equivalent to setting this value to padding-left and padding-right */ }
+  /* Logical property, equivalent to setting this value to padding-left and padding-right in left-to-right contexts */ }
 ```